 Plan to do your flush when you have a day off with no commitments.
 We’ll assume you’ve chosen a Saturday.

 1. For two weeks before the flush, put 9-12 droppers (note that the droppers do not fill more than 1/2 way) or 1 ½ -2 tsp Fos Formula in 1 quart of unfiltered organic apple juice and drink throughout the day.
 This is the most important part of a gall stone diet as it should help to soften the stones.

-2. The week of the flush, from Monday to Saturday add ¼ cup of the beet recipe to your salad at lunch and dinner.
+2. The week of the flush, from Monday to Saturday, add ¼ cup of the beet recipe to your salad at lunch and dinner.
 This is optional but very helpful.
-Take 1 tsp. of Epsom Salts (available at a local pharmacy) in ¾ cup water before bed.
-If it feels like too much, reduce to ½ tsp.
+Take 1 tsp.
+Epsom Salts in ¾ cup of water before bed.
+Suppose it feels like too much, reduce it to ½ tsp.

 3. Right after lunch on Saturday, is the time to do a coffee enema.
 Click here for instructions.

 4. At least one hour before dinner, take another 1 tsp Epsom Salts in 3/4 cup water.

 5. Eat a light dinner of only salad or fruit.

-6. Just before bed, drink 4-6 oz. of extra-virgin olive oil.
+6. Before bed, drink 4-6 oz. of extra-virgin olive oil.
 (Buy a light one.
 I have found the Omega Nutrition Organic Olive Oil available from omega nutrition to be the most palatable for this procedure, or Delightfully Turkish Olive oil and a freshly pressed olive oil from a store like Olive and Baker. ) Follow this with 2 Tbsp. lemon juice and 1/2 glass of the apple juice mixture.